Mecklermedia: History

 In 2005, Jupitermedia sold SearchEngineWatch to Incisive Media.
 In 2006, Jupitermedia sold its JupiterResearch division to MCG Capital Corporation.
 In 2007, the company operated as two divisions, JupiterImages and Jupiter Online Media.
 In 2007, mediabistro.com won the Small Business of the Year award from the Manhattan Chamber of Commerce.

 In 2008, JupiterResearch was acquired by Forrester Research.

 In October 2008, Jupitermedia announced that they would be selling their online images division, Jupiterimages, to the stock photography agency Getty Images for $96 million in cash.
 The sale went ahead in February 2009; Jupiterimages (including the sites stock.xchng and StockXpert) is now a wholly owned subsidiary of Getty.

 Following the sale, JupiterMedia changed its name to WebMediaBrands Inc. In August 2009, Quinstreet Inc. acquired the Internet.com division of WebMediaBrands for $18 million.
 Among the sites sold as part of Internet.com were InternetNews.com, Webopedia.com, ServerWatch.com, DatabaseJournal.com, Datamation.com, eSecurityPlanet.com, EnterpriseNetworkingPlanet.com, SmallBusinessComputing.com and Developer.com.

 WebMediaBrands changed its name to Mediabistro on June 13, 2013.

 On May 29, 2014, Mediabistro announced that it would sell its publishing assets to Prometheus Global Media, a subsidiary of Guggenheim Partners, for $8 million.
 The remainder of the company, including its trade show operations, were retained under the name Mecklermedia.

+The Mediabistro brand and job board continued to operate under subsequent ownership.

-On September 10, 2015, MecklerMedia announced that, in conjunction with New York based Sagamore III LLC, that it had purchased 3DPrint.com and related assets from Forum Advertising LLC of Cape Coral, Florida.
+On September 10, 2015, MecklerMedia announced that, in conjunction with New York-based Sagamore III LLC, that it had purchased 3DPrint.com and related assets from Forum Advertising LLC of Cape Coral, Florida.
 The purchase included a 25% equity position in 3DPrintBoard.com.